Skip to main content

 5 Heating Upgrades to Make Your Home Cozy and Energy-Efficient This Winter

-As winter gets underway, Bend homeowners need to invest in the right heat pump and furnace upgrades.
+As winter gets underway, Bend & Redmond homeowners need to invest in the right heat pump and furnace upgrades.
 Colder temperatures force your heating, ventilation, and air conditioning system to work harder to achieve the same temperature level.
 Because of this, you need the best furnace and heat pump efficiency possible.
-By getting the top winter heating solutions, you can ensure your Bend home has energy-efficient heating throughout the wintertime.
+By getting the top winter heating solutions, you can ensure your home has energy-efficient heating throughout the wintertime.

 5 Heating Upgrades Your Home Needs for an Energy-Efficient Winter